steshaw/sauerbraten/bin_unix/readme.txt

 other than libstdc++ and zlib, no external files, no sound or video - just run it.
 Server ports are fixed at UDP 28785 and UDP 28786, currently.

-Note that the "sauerbraten_unix" script is set up to write any files (saved maps, configs, etc.) into the user's home directory at "~/.sauerbraten".